Medically reviewed by Drugs.com. Last updated on May 19, 2020.

 Use: Labeled Indications

-Non-small cell lung cancer, metastatic, EGFR mutation-positive: First-line treatment of metastatic non-small cell lung cancer (NSCLC) in patients whose tumors have epidermal growth factor receptor (EGFR) exon 19 deletions or exon 21 (L858R) substitution mutations as detected by an approved test.
+Non-small cell lung cancer, metastatic, EGFR mutation-positive: First-line treatment of metastatic non-small cell lung cancer (NSCLC) in patients whose tumors have nonresistant epidermal growth factor receptor (EGFR) mutations as detected by an approved test.

-Limitations of use: Safety and efficacy have not been established in patients whose tumors express EGFR mutations other than exon 19 deletion or exon 21 (L858R) substitution.
+Limitations of use: Safety and efficacy have not been established in patients whose tumors express resistant EGFR mutations.

-Non-small cell lung cancer, metastatic squamous: Treatment of previously treated metastatic squamous cell NSCLC which has progressed following platinum-based chemotherapy.
+Non-small cell lung cancer, metastatic squamous: Treatment of previously treated metastatic squamous cell NSCLC that has progressed following platinum-based chemotherapy.

 Canadian labeling: Hypersensitivity to afatinib or any component of the formulation.

-Non-small cell lung cancer (NSCLC), metastatic, with EGFR exon 19 deletions or exon 21 (L858R) substitution mutations: Oral: 40 mg once daily until disease progression or unacceptable toxicity
+Non-small cell lung cancer (NSCLC), metastatic, with nonresistant EGFR mutations: Oral: 40 mg once daily until disease progression or unacceptable toxicity

-NSCLC, metastatic squamous: Oral: 40 mg once daily until disease progression or unacceptable toxicity
+NSCLC, metastatic squamous (previously treated): Oral: 40 mg once daily until disease progression or unacceptable toxicity

-US labeling: Do not take a missed dose within 12 hours of next dose
+Missed doses: Do not take a missed dose within 12 hours of next dose.

 Refer to adult dosing.